Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem

 If there is no $j$ with $\alpha_j(x^*_1) < \alpha_{i}(x^*_1) - 1$, then for each $j \in [1,k]$, $0 \le \alpha_{{max}}(x^*_1) - \alpha_j(x^*_1) \le 1$, where $\alpha_{max}(x^*_1) = \max\{\alpha_1(x^*_1), \alpha_2(x^*_1), \ldots, \alpha_k(x^*_1)\}$.
 Now we bound the value of $cov[l_0(x^*_1)]$.
 Let $\tau = |\{j \in [1,k]| \alpha_j(x^*_1) = \alpha_{{max}}(x^*_1) - 1\}|$ with $0 \le \tau \le k-1$.
 Then indicates that $\alpha_{{max}}(x^*_1) = \frac{n}{2k} + \frac{\tau}{k}$, and

 where the term $\frac{\tau^2}{2k} - \frac{\tau}{2}$ gets its minimum value $-\frac{k}{8}$ when $\tau = \frac{k}{2}$.

-Now we analyze the expected runtime of the RLS to get $x^*_1$ based on $x_1$.
-Let the potential function be $p(x) = cov[l_{t(x)}(x)]/2c$, where $x$ is a solution maintained by the RLS during the process.
+Now we analyze the expected runtime of RLS to get $x^*_1$ from $x_1$.
+Let the potential function be $p(x) = cov[l_{t(x)}(x)]/2c$, where $x$ is a solution maintained by RLS during the process.
 Observe that $p(x)$ cannot increase during the process.
-The probability of the RLS to generate such a mutation mentioned above is $\Omega(1/n^2)$, and the potential value decreases by at least 1.
-As $p(x_1) - p(x^*_1)$ can be upper bounded by $O(n^2)$, using the Additive Drift analysis~\citep{he2004study} gets that the RLS takes expected runtime $O(n^4)$ to obtain $x^*_1$ based on $x_1$.
+The probability of RLS to generate such a mutation mentioned above is $\Omega(1/n^2)$, and the potential value decreases by at least 1.
+As $p(x_1) - p(x^*_1)$ can be upper bounded by $O(n^2)$, using the Additive Drift analysis~\citep{he2004study} implies RLS takes expected runtime $O(n^4)$ to obtain $x^*_1$ from $x_1$.